luevano/luevano.xyz/blog/src/a/sql_video_notes.md

-# SQL tutorial videos notes
+# SQL tutorial video notes

 I was requested to make summaries of videos about SQL, these are the notes (mostly this is a transcription of what I found useful).
 The videos in question are: [SQL Tutorial - Full Database Course for Beginners](https://www.youtube.com/watch?v=HXV3zeQKqGY), [MySQL Tutorial for Beginners [Full Course]](https://www.youtube.com/watch?v=7S_tz1z_5bA) and [Advanced SQL course | SQL tutorial advanced](https://www.youtube.com/watch?v=2Fn0WAyZV0E).
 Also, some notes were taken from [w3schools.com's SQL Tutorial](https://www.w3schools.com/sql/) and [MySQL 8.0 Reference Manual](https://dev.mysql.com/doc/refman/8.0/en/).